 This is necessary to slow down or stop an attack as well as the preservation of evidence.
 Evidence of the attack is generally gathered from audit logs, but coupled with detection and analytics tools can provide access to information in a much quicker and more granular fashion.
 Being able to preserve evidence is key is forensic investigations of the breach as well as important for prosecution.

 Once all the pieces fall into place and there is an incident alert that requires response, how will your organization deal with the issue?
 Breach incidents are hardly ever the same.
 There needs to be a level of categorization and prioritization on how to deal with specific incidents.
-In some cases, you may want to slowly stalk your attacker, where in others, the sledgehammer approach may be the only thing that can preserve data.
+In some cases, you may want to slowly stalk your attacker, whereas in others, the sledgehammer approach may be the only thing that can preserve data.
 Does everyone understand their assigned roles and responsibilities?
 Is there someone in charge?
 Is there a documented plan?
-All of these are considerations that need to be accounted for as part of response.
+All of these are considerations that need to be accounted for as part of the response.
 This can be summarized in two words – BE PREPARED.

-On the HPE NonStop server – the protection layer can be addressed with properly configuring Safeguard, implementing protection of data in flight and data at rest and deploying third party security tools available for the system.
+On the HPE NonStop server – the protection layer can be addressed with properly configuring Safeguard, implementing protection of data in flight and data at rest and deploying third-party security tools available for the system.
 For alerting and detection, XYGATE Merged Audit with HPE Arcsight can provide the tripwires and alarms necessary for proper detection.
 For further detail on how to properly protect a NonStop server, HPE has published the HPE NonStop Security Hardening Guide.
 XYPRO has also published a 10 part blog series on how to properly protect a NonStop server (http://bit.ly/21nmQiY).

 Strong technology and process is important, but people are paramount to any successful security strategy.
 Constant security training and development on industry best practices, security trends and attack evolution should be factored into any security program.
 Without ongoing training and reinforcement of people, the gap only has an opportunity to widen.
 An organizations most valuable resource are the people hired to provide security and close the gap.
 Use them wisely and ensure they have the tools and training to provide the layers of defense required.

-Cyber criminals don’t sit around waiting for solutions to catch up.
+Cybercriminals don’t sit around waiting for solutions to catch up.
 Security complacency ends up being the Achilles Heel of most organizations.
 Because of its unique attributes, security on the NonStop server needs to be addressed in a layered approach and Risk Management is a big part of the process.
 Putting the layers in place to allow us to highlight risk as early as possible to address it is key in dealing with upcoming challenges.
 This will hopefully help bridge the gap between attacks and security.

 We need to recognize the paradigm shift and the change in mindset in how we approach security, and attackers’ ability to stay one step ahead of most defenses is central to their strategy.
 As the NonStop platform evolves and becomes more interconnected, what was put in place previously to address security will not be sustainable going forward.
 No matter how vendors position their solutions, security is hard, doing the right thing is hard, but that doesn’t mean security professionals need to work harder.

-From a security professional’s perspective, cyber criminals will always be viewed as Mars – warlike.
+From a security professional’s perspective, cybercriminals will always be viewed as Mars – warlike.
 Relentlessly driving to break into systems, get to data, wreak havoc and cause disruption to fulfill their malicious objectives.
 Meanwhile, cyber security staff need to act more like Venus – clouded in mystery and deliberately avoid being seen while following the enemy.
 If Mars knows our tactics, Mars can avoid them.
 Mars is at war.
 Mars is patient.
 Mars will continue to attack, low and slow.
 With the proper security layers in place, Mars will be thwarted by deliberate masking, redirection and detection that hides where the data really is and alerts when the enemy is near.
 We continue to get smarter by blocking, hiding and redirecting things away in response to attacks.
 But unlike men and women, Venus in the security world has a goal is to keep Mars at bay forever…or longer…

 Steve Tcherchian, CISSP